Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 --require next_guard

-For example, record du-2026-001 stores:
+For example, the du-2026-001 entry stores:

-• failing case autoscale_counter_200pct,
+• the failing case autoscale_counter_200pct,

-• new rule with allowed_delta,
+• the new rule with allowed_delta,

-• chosen strategy soft_clamp,
+• the chosen strategy soft_clamp,

-• verdict PASS after replay,
+• the verdict PASS after the replay,

 • next_guard: duplicate_webhook_must_not_double_scale.